 Bluff Walk & Bluff Circuit

 Distance: 1.5km return

 Time: 50 mins return

-This walk starts at reception and climbs the small granite knoll SW of the Lodge, take the left fork at the Atkinson's Lookout Track intersection.
-From the summit, you have magnificent views over the wooded lava plains to many of the regions vaicanoes.
-From The Bluff, you can return along the same trail te the Lodge oar continue on the Bluff Circuit When this trail meets the Swamp Track. keep left and return to the Lodge along the swamp edge.
+This walk starts at reception and climbs the small granite knoll SW of the Lodge.
+Take the left fork at the Atkinson's Lookout Track intersection.
+You have magnificent views over the wooded lava plains from the summit to many of the region's volcanoes.
+From The Bluff, you can return along the same trail to the Lodge or continue on the Bluff Circuit When this trail meets the Swamp Track.
+Keep left and return to the Lodge along the swamp edge.